fullStack-Blake/job_search/README.md

   **https://weworkremotely.com**

- and presents in detail.html
+ and presents in *detail.html*

- This is a small project using local database (fake db) However, if the user searched certain keyword, the fake db will store the information and re-use it.
+ This will not store the information on the 3rd party database since we only need the recent info.
+ However, to not waste our bandwidth, we will store the information while the program runs.

  For example, let's assume that the user searched python, react and python.
- When the user searches python for the second time, the scrapper will not send get request since it is stored temporarily in the database.
+ When the user searches python for the second time, the scrapper will not send the get request since it is stored temporarily in the local database.

- User can download .csv file using hyperlink.
+ There is a hyperlink for user to download the output in .csv file

+ *Happy Coding!*